Disclaimer: This post may contain affiliate links, which means I may earn some money if you click on one at no cost to you.

 A few moments later, we found ourselves “talking” about money on the resort balcony during our honeymoon.

 One thing led to another and there we were counting up our debt.

 Roughly $61,000 in the form of cars and credit cards.
 Our minimum payments were a little over $1,500 each month.

 Here’s the honest truth: I felt so helpless because I had no idea where to even begin.

 I grew up hearing lines like “you’ll always have a car payment” and “you need to keep a credit card for emergencies”.

-And for 25 years I believed them.
+And for the first 25 years of my life I believed them.
 But something on that trip just wasn’t sitting right with me about our finances.